Scoliosis & Felt Sense – Feeling Again, Breathing Again Healing emotional trauma changes how we breathe and feel in our bodies

 Protective Emotional Armor

-Most armoring begins in childhood when we learn to stifle our tears or told to shut our mouths or involuntarily avert our gaze.
-According to Austrian psychoanalyst Wilhelm Reich, the founder of armoring theory our eyes are the first organ that we armor again a traumatizing environment.
+Most armoring begins in childhood when we learn to stifle our tears or are told to shut our mouths or involuntarily avert our gaze.
+According to Austrian psychoanalyst Wilhelm Reich, the founder of the armoring theory our eyes are the first organ that we armor against a traumatizing environment.

 This is true in my case.
 I now recollect shutting out the lustful gaze of my Uncle and pretending his look was benign.
 It was the only way to psychological feel safe.